gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-21yunbox.md

 Add your own domains to your site easily using 21YunBox's [custom domains](https://www.21yunbox.com/docs/#/custom-domains) guide.

 ## Support
-Chat with 21YunBox' developers at [https://www.21yunbox.com/docs/#/contact] if you need help.
+Click [here](https://www.21yunbox.com/docs/#/contact) to contact with 21YunBox' experts if you need help.